 Title Safeguarding and Child Protection Policy

 Guidance for all stakeholders regarding:

-definitions of risk under the heading of

-Safeguarding and Child Protection;
+- Definitions of risk under the heading of Safeguarding and Child Protection;

-measures the School has in place to
+Summary - Measures the School has in place to safeguard pupils;

-Summary safeguard pupils;

-roles and responsibilities of School staff and
+- Roles and responsibilities of School staff and governors;

-governors;

-the procedures to be followed where a pupil

-of the School may be at risk of harm.
+- The procedures to be followed where a pupil of the School may be at risk of harm.

+- Operation Encompass update

 To ensure an effective response to

-Purpose Safeguarding and Child Protection issues by
+Purpose Safeguarding and Child Protection issues

-the whole School community.
+by the whole School community.

+Operational Date March 2024

-Next Review Date August 2023
+Next Review Date March 2025

-Operational Date April 2023

-Version Number 11

-Supersedes previous Yes

-Author Mrs Nicola Henry

-Adapted by Mrs Dallas, Principal (Ben Madigan Prep)

-Frequency of Review by Author Annually

-Date last Reviewed and Approved by Board of Governors October 2022
+Author Vice Principal (Pastoral)

+1

 To be posted on School website Yes

-Date and version posted May 2023 V11
+Date posted March 2024

-1